isomerpages/moe-yishuntownsec/_admissions/2025 Sec 1 E Registration/Sec 1 Purchase of Textbooks and Uniforms 2025.md

 </p>
 <p>Applicants of MOE FAS will be notified by the school when their applications
 are approved.
-More information will be provided for the students to collect their uniforms at the retail outlet and textbooks from the school’s bookshop.</p>
+More information will be provided for the students to collect their uniform at the retail outlet and textbooks from the school’s bookshop.</p>
 <p><strong>Others</strong>
 </p>
 <p>Should you need any clarifications, you may contact:</p>